dogecoinfoundation/libdogecoin/README.md

 ## Contributing

-***TL;DR***: Initially during the early phase of development we'll keep this simple, after the library starts to become a dependency for real projects this will likely change.
+***TL;DR***: Initially during the early phase of development we'll keep this basic, after the library starts to become a dependency for projects in real-world active use this will likely change and the API will become considerably more extensive.

 - Express interest and get added to the libdogecoin team on GitHub and join the conversation in the Foundation discord server.
-- Branch/PRs in this repository (see above point for access)
+- **Branch/PRs in this repository (see above point for access)**
-- Rebasing not merging
-- Ensure tests
+- **Ensure tests**
-- Document how Dogecoin works as each feature is developed in [`/doc/spec`](doc/spec)
+- **Document how Dogecoin works as each feature is developed in [`/doc/spec`](doc/spec)**
 - 1 approval from another contributor required to merge to main
-- Don't introduce dependencies without discussion (MIT)
+- Don't introduce dependencies without discussion (MIT); our aim is to have as few dependencies as possible, with the ideal (possibly unachievable) goal of having none beyond standard c libs and a compiler.
-- Collaborate before you innovate!
+- Collaborate before you innovate! (this means, discuss what you're working on where everyone can see, before submitting a change.)
 - Have fun <3

 ## Repository Navigation